Smothyze/sweet-progress/README.md

 ### First Run
 1. **Select Game**: Choose from recent games or enter a new title
 2. **Set Paths**: Browse for savegame and backup locations
-3. **Configure Options**: Choose path display mode and timestamp options
+3. **Configure Your Preferences**: You can your custom cofig on option menu bar and go to Preferences
 4. **Create Backup**: Click "Create Backup" and monitor progress
 5. **Manage Games**: Use the List button to view and manage all games